The Drum Calls!

 I Answer the Call

 We are blessed with the birth of a healthy baby girl!
-(We’re super blessed to be able to do this at home with the help of wonderful midwives)
+(We were very fortunate to be able to do this at home with the help of wonderful midwives)

 "I am a drum circle facilitator."